v12technology/fluxtion-quickstart-old/README.md

 ### Detailed description ###

-#### Events and processors ####
+#### Step 1 events and processors ####

-Define events that the application will process by extending the base class Event.
+Define an event, CharEvent, that the application will process by extending the Fluxtion base class Event.
 The optional filter value of the event is set to the value of the char.
-This is the event the application will create and feed into the generated SEP.
+This is the event the application will create and feed into the Fluxtion generated SEP.

-A user written class receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
+A user written event handler class(WordCounter) receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
 The ```@EventHandler``` annotation attached to a single argument method, marks the method as an entry point for processing.
 Some of the methods are marked with a filter value ```@EventHandler(filterId = '\t')``` signifying the  methods are only invoked when the Event and the filter value of the event match.

-An instance of this class is created and referenced within the generated SEP, the SEP will handle all initialisation, lifecycle and event dispatch for managed nodes.
+An instance of the handler class is created and referenced within the generated SEP, the SEP will handle all initialisation, lifecycle and event dispatch for managed nodes.

 **[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)** Extends [Event](api/src/main/java/com/fluxtion/runtime/event/Event.java), the content of the CharEvent is the char value.
 An event is the entry point to a processing cycle in the SEP.